Inquire About a New Project

 It is important to note that the figures quoted above represent the cost of finished construction only and do not include the following expenses:

-Prime contractors (builders) in Washington State must collect retail sales tax from the land owner on the gross price of the contract; currently this tax rate rate is almost 10%, and is in addition to the cost per square foot figures quoted above
+Prime contractors (builders) in Washington State must collect retail sales tax from the land owner on the gross price of the contract; currently this tax rate is almost 10%, and is in addition to the cost per square foot figures quoted above.

-these are fees typically associated with developing a project on an undeveloped site (e.g. vacant lot) and can can range widely, from $5,000 - $20,000
+These are fees typically associated with developing a project on an undeveloped site (e.g. vacant lot) and can range widely, from $5,000 - $20,000.

-some communities (e.g. Vuecrest, Issaquah Highlands, Suncadia) require new projects to be approved by a design review committee, in addition to municipal permit review and approval; fees can range up to a few thousand dollars, but the review process can add cost indirectly through delays and revisions to satisfy the committee’s sometimes unpredictable requirements
+Some communities (e.g. Vuecrest, Issaquah Highlands, Suncadia) require new projects to be approved by a design review committee, in addition to municipal permit review and approval.
+Fees range up to a few thousand dollars, but the review process can add cost indirectly through delays and revisions to satisfy the committee’s sometimes unpredictable requirements.